EquitechFutures/equitech-alfred/README.md

 # EquiTech Alfred

+**NOTE: Project is no longer maintained and does not work after Notion's database API was updated**

 Alfred simplifies the process of handing out course assignments on Notion.

 At its core, Alfred duplicates Notion blocks across databases and auto-shares page with correct permissions.
 It can also disable read-write-access after a particular date & time.

-Developed for EquiTech Future's [Global Summer Institute 2021](https://www.equitechfutures.com/gsi)
+Developed for EquiTech Future's [Equitech Scholars Program 2021](https://www.equitechfutures.com/esp)

 ## Setup